Reynold4k/Nanopore_MinimumBIO/Pipeline1/README.md

 ## Action 1 Modify the preprocessing script(e.g. porechop_preprocessing.sh)
 Do the same modification to the pod5 files processing scripts.

-For fastq files: porechop_preprocessing.pbs
+For fastq files: porechop_preprocessing.sh
-For Pod5 files: pod5_preprocessing_with_genecounts.pbs
+For Pod5 files: pod5_preprocessing_with_genecounts.sh

 - **Modify the `FOLDER` variable**: Set it to the directory containing your sequencing files.